multimeric/WebrMissing/readme.md

     dplyr::pull(Package)
 ```

-Find all packages that aren’t available in WASM:
+Finally, we can take the difference between these to get packages that
+aren’t available in WASM.
+Then we can look up their popularity by number
+of downloads:

 ``` r
 unavailable <- setdiff(all, avail)